 Our Core Values

-- Depending on God’s provision and the enabling of the Holy Spirit.
+• Relying on the enabling of the Holy Spirit

 god is faithful